astorfi/TensorFlow-World/docs/tutorials/0-welcome/welcome.rst

        import tensorflow as tf
        import os

 Since we are aimed to use Tensorboard, we need a directory to store the information (the operations and their corresponding outputs if desired by the user).
-These information are exported to ``event files`` by TensorFlow.
-The event files can be transformed to visual data such that the user be able to evaluate the architecture and the operations.
+This information is exported to ``event files`` by TensorFlow.
+The event files can be transformed to visual data such that the user is able to evaluate the architecture and the operations.
 The ``path`` to store these event files is defined as below:

 .. code:: python